What is working capital management?

 Objectives of working capital management

 Working capital is an essential metric for businesses to pay attention to, as it represents the amount of capital they have on hand to make payments, cover unexpected costs, and ensure business runs as usual.
-However, working capital management isn’t that simple, and there can be multiple objectives of a working capital management program, including:
+In other words, it’s a measure of financial health.
+However, effective management of working capital isn’t simple, and there can be multiple objectives of a working capital management program, including:

-Meeting obligations.
-Working capital management should always ensure that the business has enough liquidity to meet its short-term obligations, often by collecting payment from customers sooner or by extending supplier payment terms.
+- Meeting obligations.
+Working capital management should always ensure that the business has enough liquid assets to meet its short-term obligations, often by collecting payment from customers sooner or by extending supplier payment terms.
 Unexpected costs can also be considered obligations, so these need to be factored into the approach to working capital management, too.